 Being faced with the decision to put your dog or cat down (or “put to sleep”) is one of the most impossible decisions you will make.
 You may feel your pet is very sad and wished you didn’t end their life.
 You’ll find yourself bargaining with the vet, as if they have some secret power to stop death.
 All of a sudden, spending money is not an issue.
-You will find yourself easily spending money you don’t have to buy more time and bargaining with God.
+You will find yourself easily spending money you don’t have to buy more time for your dog or cat, and, also bargaining with God.

-Most all pet owners feel guilty after putting their dog or cat to sleep.
-If you decide to put your pet down / to sleep, feelings of guilt will haunt you.
+Most, if not all, pet owners feel guilty after putting their dog or cat to sleep.
+If you decide to put your pet down / to sleep, feelings of guilt will haunt you in a big way.
 It’s hard for me to say this, but, don’t feel that way.
 I know it’s impossible to think otherwise.
 I was there.
 NOTHING could soothe the emptiness I felt coming home to a dog-less house, especially the first 3 days.
 It was torture.
 I had to leave the house and go for a walk.

 In 2002 I came home to my dog-less apartment to a thought.
 “What if I got a dog?”
-I always had a dog growing up in my parents’ house.
-I wanted a dog and knew the responsibility was huge, especially since I worked, as most people do.
-Later that week I found myself driving to the local pet store.
+My parents always had a dog and we grew up with them.
+I knew the responsibility in having a dog was huge, especially since I have a day job, as most people do.
 I wanted a smaller dog but not too small.
 The Wizard of Oz is one of my favorite movies and I loved the look and personality of cairn terriers.

-Entering the pet store, my eyes locked with a cute little light brown and tan baby.
+Entering a pet store, my eyes locked with a cute little light brown and tan baby.
 Her ears perked up, as if she was waiting for me.
 I knew before I held her, she was the one.
 She was a cairn terrier of about 10 weeks old.
 I took her home that night and named her Roxy.
 This girl was such a sweet little babe and we did everything together.
 She slept in the bed with me on the 3rd night.
 Her first trip to the vet was a memorable one.
 As we sat in the waiting room, I heard a woman crying.
 Minutes passed and she left the vet clinic without her animal.
 I knew what happened…her dog had passed.
 Holding Roxy on my lap, I whispered in her ear, “I’m glad that’s not us.”
-I knew that day would dismissed it immediately.
-It feels as if it was yesterday.
+I knew that day would come for us, but, dismissed the thought immediately.

 A couple years later I added a 2nd cairn terrier, Jack, to our home.
 Roxy and Jack got along great.
 Roxy maintained the lead of the pack, next to me.
 Jack was 2 years younger than her.
 Having two dogs in the house is amazing and very loving, in case you are thinking about it….if you can afford the vet bills.
 I certainly don’t have the money but I made it work.
 It’s really not that bad and having two dogs is really something great.